SamuelSchlesinger/haskell-server-template/README.md

 ## GET /ready

 ### Check the readiness of the server.
-The server will reply with a 204 status code if it is ready to receive traffic.

-### Check the readiness of the server.
+### The server will reply with a 204 status code if it is ready to receive traffic.

 ### Response: